KiserDesigns/Asymptote/README.md

 # Asymptote Build Guide

-# You will need to solder the "135" diode is a specific way if using 3u bars, even if your diodes came pre-installed!
+# You will need to solder the "135" diode specially if using 3u bars, even if your diodes came pre-installed!

 If your Xiao and Diodes came pre-installed, jump to the Modifications section.